gbdev/pandocs/content/pixel_fifo.md

 the DMG, but not on the CGB.
 On the CGB, this bit is checked only when the pixel is actually popped from the FIFO.

-**TODO: figure out the todo in display.c line 1277**
+**TODO: figure out the todo in display.c:1277**

-If sprite pixels are to be rendered on the current scanline and LCDC.1 is enabled and **TODO: display.c:1303**
+If sprite pixels are to be rendered on the current scanline and LCDC.1 is enabled and **TODO: display.c:1303**.
+At this point the [fetcher](#fifo-pixel-fetcher) is advanced up to step 6 or until the background FIFO is not empty, which ever comes first.
+Advancing the fetcher one step here shortens mode 3 by 1 cycle.
+This process can be [aborted](#sprite-fetch-abortion) when this process is started and sprites are being disabled at the same time.
+The check for fetch abortion comes after the fetcher has advanced a step.

+**TODO: object_fetch_aborted - memory.c:746**

-This is repeated for every sprite on the current scanline.
+Everything in this section is repeated for every sprite on the current scanline.

+### Sprite Fetch Abortion
+- render_pixel_if_possible
+- advance_fetcher_state_machine
+- sleep for 1 cycle unless at x = 160

 ### TODO
 - Timing